proactis-documentation/documentation-source/docs/p2p/punchout.md

 # Punch-out and Marketplaces in PROACTIS

 ## Overview
 Punch-out allows a user to jump from the PROACTIS P2P website into a supplier’s shopping site.
-Where they can browse a catalogue and add items to a shopping basket as per a normal ecommerce site.
+Where they can browse a catalogue and add items to a shopping basket as per a normal e-commerce site.
 Once they have finished browsing they click checkout and the items are then returned to PROACTIS as new lines on their current purchase order (or requisition).
 For the purposes of this document, the term punch-out does not include the ability to electronically export purchase orders to suppliers in cXML format.

 !!!Note